-In-flight weather with no monthly fees.
+In-flight weather and traffic with no monthly fees.

 Brilliantly easy to use.